 The Authority must consider many factors when setting the fiscal year budgets.
 Spirit Mountain is not immune from lessened consumer confidence and shrinking spending habits; additionally, weather challenges hamper the consumers' excitement for winter sporting activities.
 The entire pricing structure on tickets and season passes has been evaluated and restructured.
 We continue to offer an affordable season pass that has value to our operation.
 Our pricing for walk-up tickets was reviewed and changed as well.
-The Adventure Park is open seasonally, and we have had strong attendance during the winter season.
+We offer a variety of methods to purchase tickets and allowing for discounts to meet consumer demands.
+The Adventure Park is open seasonally and focuses on snow tubing in the winter months with summer months on the other attractions.